 Creating a label in your profile requires the Save Existing Versions permission.
 If you do not have this permission, contact your Account Admin or Tealium Account Manager.

 Label names can only contain unaccented letters (A–Z), numbers, and the underscore character.
-If you created a label with accented letters or punctuation marks prior to August 2017, rename the label without those characters before you can save any changes or add any users to it
+If you created a label with accented letters or punctuation marks prior to August 2017, you need to rename the label without those characters before you can save changes or add users to it

 Resource Locks allow you to restrict access to elements such as variables, load rules, tags, and extensions.
 Any label can be converted to a Resource Lock, and only the users you specify will be able to change any elements the label has been applied to.
 Learn more about Resource Locks.